norse-blue/php-parentity/README.md

         /** @optional */
         protected $ownAttributes = [
+            'id',
+            'name',
+            'entity_type',
-            'id', 'name', 'entity_type', 'entity_id',
+            'entity_id',
         ];
     }
     ```

+    **Notes:**

-    *The `$childTypeAliases` array is optional.
-It allows to create child models using an alias instead of the full qualified class name.*
+    - The `$childTypeAliases` array is optional.
+It allows to create child models using an alias instead of the full qualified class name.
-    *The `$ownAttributes` array is optional.
+    - The `$ownAttributes` array is optional.
 It allows the proxying of get and set calls between parent and child models (instead of `$customer->entity->last_name` it allows to use `$customer->last_name`).
-It is recommended to specify this array so that everything works smoothly.*
+It is recommended to specify this array so that everything works neatly.

-1. Create child model(s) that extend `MtiChildModel`:
+1. Create the child model(s) that extends `Models` and uses `IsMtiChildModel` trait:

     ```php
     <?php

     namespace App;

+    use App\Customer;
-    use NorseBlue\Parentity\Eloquent\MtiChildModel;
+    use Illuminate\Database\Eloquent\Model;
-    use NorseBlue\Parentity\Tests\Models\Customer;
+    use NorseBlue\Parentity\Traits\IsMtiChildModel;

-    class Person extends MtiChildModel
+    class Person extends Model
     {
+        use IsMtiChildModel;

         protected $parentModel = Customer::class;

         protected $parentEntity = 'entity';